George Provopoulos: Early life and education

-Provopoulos obtained his Bachelor's Degree in Economics at the University of Athens, and his MA and PhD in Economics at the University of Essex on a UK Government Scholarship.
+Provopoulos was born in Piraeus and obtained his Bachelor's Degree in Economics at the University of Athens, and his MA and PhD in Economics at the University of Essex on a UK Government Scholarship.

 Career

 Early in his career, Provopoulos was chairman and CEO at Emporiki Bank, Greece's fifth-largest lender, where he oversaw the bank's acquisition to Credit Agricole in 2006.
 He later served as CEO at Piraeus Bank.

-As the country's central bank chief during the height of the financial crisis, Provopoulos presided over efforts to avert the collapse of Greece's banking system amid fears the country would crash out of the euro.
+As the country's central bank chief during the Greek government-debt crisis, Provopoulos presided over efforts to avert the collapse of Greece's banking system amid fears the country would abolish the euro.

+Death

+Provopoulos died of cancer on 28 May 2024, at the age of 74.